Sinfully Gratifying Hyderabadi Food For Every Kind Of Foodie!

 And the most exotic of all, Joban Malti Biryani in which mutton, quails and partridges are slow-cooked with rice.

 Hyderabadi Haleem is a stew composed of meat (either goat meat, beef or chicken), ghee, lentils and pounded wheat cooked to make a delicious thick paste.
-Haleem, meaning patience.
+Haleem, translates to patience.
 This Arabic dish is slow cooked on a low flame for up to 12 hours and is stirred continuously with wooden paddles throughout its preparation.
 The stirring continues until it reaches a sticky-smooth consistency, and garnished with fried onions, a half-boiled egg and a squeeze of lemon to serve.

 In the holy month of Ramadan, the Hyderabadi Haleem is consumed by Muslims during Iftar, when a day-long fast is to be broken.
 The meat and dry fruits make it a high-calorie dish that instantly energizes the body.
 Stop by the Pista House in Charminar to try the best street-style Hyderabadi Haleem in Hyderabad.